 The Scripture commands Church leaders to correct and rebuke with all authority.
-When and where there is no rebuke, correction or discipline, sins will greatly abound or multiply (1 Cor.
+When and where there is no rebuke, correction, or discipline, sins will exceedingly abound or multiply (1 Cor.
 5:1-7).

 This is what is happening in our churches today!

-Paul encourages church leaders to correct and rebuke with all authority.
+Paul encourages church leaders to correct and rebuke all authority.

 1 Timothy 5:20 – NKJV